Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 * Scorpion

 **Neutral Animals**
 * Bee - They cannot be cultivated or killed.
-From their hive, bee wax and honey can be gathered.
+From their hive, beeswax and honey can be gathered.
 * Rabbit - 2 Hit Point - Don't fight back.
 * Turtle - 1 Hit Point - Don't fight back.